shvetsm/Archlabs-Nemesis/README.md

 # ARCHLabs Nemesis

-Always based on the latest ARCHLabs latest iso
+Always based on the latest ARCHLabs iso

+Download the latest iso from here : https://sourceforge.net/projects/archlabs/

+More info about ARCHLabs can be found here : https://archlabsblog.wordpress.com/

+Forum of ARCHLabs can be found here : http://archlabs.prophpbb.com

+Github can be found here : https://github.com/archlabs

+Tutorials about ARCHLabs can be found here : http://erikdubois.be/category/linux/archlabs/

 This github gathers all the extra software and tweaking I like to do to my system.
 Upon reinstallation it only takes a minimum of time to finetune my system again.